noseka1/ansible-base/roles/openshift_vault/README.md

-# Deploying HashiCorp Vault on OpenShift
+# Deploying HashiCorp Vault to OpenShift

 This role deploys HashiCorp Vault to OpenShift.